odino/odino.github.com/source/_posts/2012-02-20-launching-phpunit-tests-from-a-browser-with-symfony2.markdown

 {% endblockquote %}

 There are some advantages of using Process instead of writing your own command
-executor: first of all, if you want to take care of the subtle **differences between the different platforms**, you can use the `Process\ProcessBuilder` class;
+executor: first of all, if you don't want to take care of the subtle **differences between the different platforms** everything is done for you;
 then **error handling becomes very easy** since you are able to catch all the buffers:

 ``` php